awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-manually-create-OpsItems.md

 **To manually create an OpsItem \(AWS CLI\)**

-1. Open the AWS CLI and run the following command to create an OpsItem\.
+1. Open the AWS Command Line Interface \(AWS CLI\) and run the following command to create an OpsItem\.

    ```
    aws ssm create-ops-item --title "Descriptive_title" --description "Information_about_the_issue" --priority Number_between_1_and_5 --source Source_of_the_issue --operational-data Up_to_20_KB_of_data_or_path_to_JSON_file --notifications Arn="SNS_ARN_in_same_Region" --tags "Key=key_name,Value=a_value"